newguycodingrn1/newguycodingrn1/README.md

 - 💞️ I’m looking to collaborate on ... ez pz stuff
 - 📫 How to reach me ... message me here
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
-I'm new to coding
+I'm new to coding/I want to study for Secuirty+

 <!---
 newguycodingrn1/newguycodingrn1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.